 I’m a Research Fellow in Peace Studies at Lady Margaret Hall at the University of Oxford.
-Previously, I was a postdoctoral researcher at the University of Oslo and part of the Resilience Building project led by Prof. Jana Krause.
+Previously, I was a postdoctoral researcher at the University of Oslo.
 I hold a Ph.D. in Political and Social Science from the European University Institute in Florence.
 Additionally, I was a member of the external doctoral school of the Peace Research Institute Oslo (PRIO).
 Recently, I finished an assignment as a Protection of Civilians Officer at the United Nations Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA).

 My academic interests are within the realm of peace and conflict studies.
 More specifically, I focus on micro-dynamics of political violence and the subsequent role of humanitarian organizations and peacekeepers in armed conflicts.
 I am currently also focusing on the climate-conflict-peacebuilding nexus.
 Specifically, I am investigating how peacebuilding communities in the Sahel and East Africa are addressing climate change-related threat multipliers in communal conflicts.
 Methodologically, I combine causal modeling of spatial conflict event data with qualitative methods, such as fieldwork interviews and process tracing.
 I have a keen interest in applying innovative methods from geosciences and remote sensing to answer questions in the field of conflict studies and combining these methods with field research.

 My previous experience includes working with local NGOs in Ethiopia and Ghana, with the UN Secretariat in New York, and as a media designer.
 This is why I am currently also specializing in information visualization.
 There is a huge need for data to be presented in a way that is understood by experts and non-experts alike.